jupyterhub/jupyterhub/docs/source/getting-started/institutional-faq.md

 on a variety of hardware, including in-room hardware, on-prem clusters, cloud infrastructure, etc.

-The most common way to set up a JupyterHub us to use a JupyterHub distribution, these are pre-configured and opinionated ways to set up a JupyterHub on particular kinds of infrastructure.
+The most common way to set up a JupyterHub is to use a JupyterHub distribution, these are pre-configured and opinionated ways to set up a JupyterHub on particular kinds of infrastructure.
 The two distributions that we currently suggest are: